lisitsyn/tapkee/README.md

 with `TAPKEE_INTERNAL_VECTOR`, `TAPKEE_INTERNAL_PAIR`, `TAPKEE_INTERNAL_MAP`
 (they are set to std::vector, std::pair and std::map by default).

+You may define `TAPKEE_USE_FIBONACCI_HEAP` or `TAPKEE_USE_PRIORITY_QUEUE` to select which data structure should be used for shortest paths computing.
+By default a priority queue is used.

 Other properties can be loaded from some provided header file using `#define TAPKEE_CUSTOM_PROPERTIES`.
 Currently such file should define the variable `COVERTREE_BASE` which is base of the CoverTree to be used (default is 1.3).